zv09/TelegramDialogsMirror/README.md

 -   `BATCH_SIZE`: The number of messages to process in a single batch during synchronization (`--copy` mode).
 A smaller batch size can help avoid `FloodWaitError` but may slow down the overall process.
 Default: `150`.
 -   `MAX_CACHE_SIZE`: The maximum number of dialog (user/channel) names to keep in memory.
 This is a performance optimization that uses a small amount of memory to avoid repeated lookups for dialog names.
 A larger size can improve performance if you interact with many different users/channels.
 Memory usage is minimal: 200 items is ~35KB; 1000 items is ~175KB.
 Default: `200`.

+For developers, more detailed configuration parameters and their implications are discussed in the [Contributing Guidelines](CONTRIBUTING.md#configuration-parameters).
+Users seeking advanced customization should refer to the developer documentation.

+## Advanced Configuration <a name="advanced-configuration"></a>

+This section will contain more advanced configuration options.
+(Content to be added later)

+## Troubleshooting <a name="troubleshooting"></a>

+This section will contain common issues and their solutions.
+(Content to be added later)

 ### Live Forwarding Mode